Foundation Diet and Health

 Tapioca starch is now available worldwide.
 Thanks to its neutral taste and thickening properties, it is widely used in the production of sweeteners.
 These offer a high degree of purity and an excellent texture for desserts.
 Asia dominates the tapioca market due to population growth, increasing consumer demand for baked goods, confectionery and snacks, and the increasing use of tapioca starch in various industries.
 13

-Information on the worldwide occurrence and cultivation of cassava root can be found directly in the article on the ingredient: Cassava, raw (organic?) .
+Information on the worldwide occurrence and cultivation of cassava root can be found directly in the article on the ingredient: Cassava, raw (organic?).

 Industrial production

-Cassava starch is a by-product of the production of tapioca flour.
-The process may vary slightly depending on the manufacturer.
-As an example, we can give the following process.
-First, the cassava roots are cleaned and peeled.
-After washing, they are chopped and grated, with the addition of water making this process step easier.
-The resulting pulp, which consists of starch, water, fibers and impurities, is then pumped into centrifuges to separate the starch from the fibrous residue (cellulose).
-The extraction system consists of three or four centrifuges connected in series.
-There are two types of extractors: a coarse extractor with a perforated basket and a fine extractor with a filter cloth.
-To dilute and bleach the starch, an appropriate amount of fresh water and sulphurous water is constantly fed into the centrifuges.
-The mass is then separated into starch milk and fibrous residue and the coarse and fine pulp is fed to a pulp extractor to recover the remaining starch.
-The extracted pulp is then fed to a screw press for dewatering.
+An appropriate amount of fresh, sulphurous water is constantly fed into the centrifuges to dilute and bleach the starch.
+The mass is then separated into starch milk and fibrous residues, and the coarse and fine pulp is sent to a pulp extractor to recover the remaining starch.
+The extracted pulp is in turn sent to a screw press for dewatering.
 The dewatered fibrous residue can be used to make animal feed.
 The starch milk from the fine extractor is pumped into a two-stage separator to remove impurities from the protein.
 The concentrated starch milk then goes into horizontal dewatering centrifuges to remove the water before drying.
 The resulting starch cake has a moisture content of 35 to 40%.
-This is then sent to a drying oven.
+This is sent to a drying oven.
 During the drying process, machines blow the starch from the bottom up into the dryer, where it falls into a series of two cyclones to cool.
-The dried starch, with a moisture content of less than 12%, is finally fed through a sifting machine for size separation, and finally packaged and released for distribution.
+The dried starch, with a moisture content of less than 12%, is finally conveyed through a sifting machine for size separation, before being packaged and released for distribution.
 12

 Further information

 Tapioca starch is starch extracted from the manioc root.
-Manioc ( Manihot esculenta ) is also called cassava or yuca.
+Manioc ( Manihot esculenta) is also called cassava or yuca.
 It belongs to the spurge family (Euphorbiaceae).
 The term "tapioca" comes from the Tupi Indians' name "tipioca".
 Tipioca is separated from the liquid of the grated manioc roots and is processed into pellets (tipiocet).
 14

 Alternative names